 Despite the challenges, the long-term collaboration within the team was very successful and our structured approach enabled us to fully meet the client’s requirements.
 Our work contributed significantly to the quality assurance of the company’s medicines and ensured that suppliers met the required quality standards.

 Are you also looking for support in supplier qualification or quality management?
 Our experienced team is ready to make your project a success.
 Contact us for a customized solution that is precisely tailored to your needs.
+Get ahead and in touch with us – info@expertsinstitut.de

 It is almost 8.00 am, we are standing on front of a building which houses an officially GMP-accredited contract laboratory service.
 Our task for today: carry out a full blown GMP-audit on the contract lab.

-On the inside I am a bit excited, because I know that in each audit I do not only evaluate others, but I will also gain and learn!
+On the inside I am a bit excited.
+Because I know that in each audit I do not only evaluate others, but I will also gain and learn!
 And each auditee – be it a laboratory, a GMP-manufacturer or a material supplier (API, excipients, packaging materials) is different, and each uses different ways and systems to implement GMP.
 So far so good.

 Later that day the audit is over and my co-auditor and I we feel overall happy with the audit.
 Still – we also feel disillusioned: we had expected a more modern way of raw data, data and document management.
 What did we find?
 An almost 100% paper-based GMP- and data management system, with all its nicks and dents when it comes to the GMP such a system can provide – it is alright, but it no doubt has limits.